tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Jokes aside, the fact that they were the *first* team to qualify out of China's TI regionals was crazy.
 Remember, Xtreme was China's only directly invited TI team, so there were still plenty of sharks left in the qualifier.
 But Zero rightfully earned the first slot by beating both G2 x iG and Azure Ray.

-**What would success look like?** Witnessing a glorious ponlo redemption arc after some troubled stints on Quincy Crew, Alliance, and ~~twitter~~ x dot com.
+**What would success look like?** Witnessing the glorious ponlo redemption arc after his troubled stints on Quincy Crew, Alliance, and ~~twitter~~ x dot com.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/g2ig.jpg" alt="Banner"></p>